 What is the QUARTILE.EXC Function?

-The QUARTILE.EXC Function is categorized under Statistical functions.
-It will return the quartile of a given data set based on percentile values from 0.1 exclusive.
-The function bases its calculation on a percentile range of 0 to 1 exclusive.
+The QUARTILE.EXC Function is categorized under Excel Statistical functions.
+It will return the quartile of a given data set based on percentile values from 0.1, exclusive.
+The function bases its calculation on a percentile range of 0 to 1, exclusive.

 As a financial analyst, QUARTILE.EXC can be used to find out a specific percentage of incomes in a population.
 The function is also useful in revenue analysis.

 The QUARTILE.EXC function uses the following arguments: